-Outputs from this theme can inform, for example, systematic conservation planning, the designation of specially protected species and areas, the identification of vulnerable marine ecosystems, and the effective management of human activities.
+Outputs from this theme can inform, for example, Systematic Conservation Planning, the designation of specially protected species, the designation and management of protected areas, the identification of vulnerable marine ecosystems, and the effective management of human activities.
 It will also facilitate an improved and more effective communication of published scientific results, prioritization of science inputs and awareness and identification of geopolitical sensitivities.